- January 7, 2017

 Okay, but what does the War room has to do with it?
 And what exactly is it?
 Have you ever watched a movie in which any sort of conflict between the countries or cataclysm takes place?
 If yes, you must remember where the President of The United States is sitting the whole time.

 That’s right, in the military headquarters, in a room full of screens and controllers, with blinking lights and people running from one place to another.
 Well, that would be it – the War Room!
-Maybe it does not look nearly that dramatic when it comes to working on the project but the atmosphere can as tense, as during any Earth-threatening cataclysm!
+Maybe it does not look nearly that dramatic when it comes to working on the project but the atmosphere can be as tense, as during any Earth-threatening cataclysm!

 Thus, most companies either have a war room or rent one when the need for it appears.
 After all, clarifying the chaotic situation is the first thing every team has to do in order to preserve the workflow.

-So, whatever your company does, if it involves team co-operation, you better make sure that there is one huge room with a big table and a board inside the building.
-If not, either make on or look for one that can be hired in the close neighborhood (up to 15 minutes ride from your company’s base.) or in your office building.
+So, whatever your company does, if it involves team co-operation, you better make sure that in your company there is one big war room with a large table and board.
+If not, either make one or look for possible war rooms that can be hired in the close neighborhood (up to 15 minutes ride from your company’s base.) or in your office building.

-to enhance work in the war room.
+Implement an innovative collaboration and communication software to enhance work in the war room.

 Yeaaah…I’m joking.
 We have a comfy room with a couch, two chairs, and a projector.
 But our team is small, so we do great with just that.
 As I said, it depends.
 You have to find your own, good luck! =]

 It’s also a good idea if there are dedicated war rooms (or strategy rooms to use the more subtle word) for every team so the people who are decision-makers can freely work on problems.
 That enables a smooth troops movement (or employee transition in other words) in your company – people can join whichever war room they need to be in.
 You can mix and experiment with your war rooms to make the best out of them.

 The war room purpose in the business world in a nutshell: